 The deletion will be entered in the files kept by the Office.
 The decision of the deletion will be notified to the representative and the deletion will be published in the Official Journal of the Office.
-The party concerned can lodge an appeal against this decision.

-2.3.6.2 Suspension of the entry on the list
+4.3.6.2 Suspension of the entry on the list